Gingerbread Bars with Cream Cheese Frosting

 - In the bowl of a stand mixer with the paddle attachment, on medium speed, cream the butter and sugar until light and fluffy.

 - Add the molasses, egg, and vanilla extract.
 Followed by the flour mixture.
-Combine well over low speed but do not overmix.
+Combine well over low speed, but do not overmix.

 Pro tip – We do not want to activate the gluten in our dough.
 So do not overmix.
 Otherwise, the cookies will spread too much.

-- Transfer the dough to the prepared pan and spread with an offset spatula.
+- Transfer the dough to the prepared pan and spread it with an offset spatula.
 Then, sprinkle some more dried cranberries and white chocolate on top.

-- Bake for 18 to 20 mins until a skewer or toothpick inserted comes out clean.
+- Bake for 18 to 20 minutes until a skewer or toothpick inserted comes out clean.
 Cool in the pan for 5 minutes.
 Then, transfer to a wire rack to cool completely.

 Pro tip – When baked, the top should feel set with a few moist crumbs.